 i Extraterritorial jurisdiction

-Any departure from the general presumption against the creation of extra-territorial liability must be expressly provided by the legislature;73 below is an overview of key examples of pieces of UK legislation containing corporate offence provisions with extra-territorial reach.
+Any departure from the general presumption against the creation of extra-territorial liability must be expressly provided by the legislature;59 below is an overview of key examples of pieces of UK legislation containing corporate offence provisions with extra-territorial reach.

-The offence of failure to prevent the facilitation of tax evasion was introduced by the CFA 2017 and applies to both domestic and overseas tax evasion.
+The offence of failure to prevent the facilitation of tax evasion was introduced by the Criminal Finances Act 2017 (the CFA 2017) and applies to both domestic and overseas tax evasion.
 Under the CFA 2017, companies are liable for the conduct of their associated persons who facilitate the evasion of either UK or overseas tax.
 For the UK tax evasion offence, the conduct can occur anywhere in the world; for the foreign tax evasion offence, the relevant body must either be incorporated in the UK, carry on business in the UK or the relevant conduct must have taken place in the UK.
-'Relevant bodies' will be liable for failing to prevent the actions of their employees and other associated persons who criminally facilitate tax evasion.76 A 'relevant body' is a company or partnership, irrespective of jurisdiction of incorporation or formation.77 A 'person associated' with the relevant body is an employee, an agent or any other person performing services for or on behalf of that relevant body.78 To the extent the offence took place outside the jurisdiction, UK prosecutors need to prove, to the criminal standard, that both the taxpayer and the associated person committed an offence.
+'Relevant bodies' will be liable for failing to prevent the actions of their employees and other associated persons who criminally facilitate tax evasion.62 A 'relevant body' is a company or partnership, irrespective of jurisdiction of incorporation or formation.63 A 'person associated' with the relevant body is an employee, an agent or any other person performing services for or on behalf of that relevant body.64 To the extent the offence took place outside the jurisdiction, UK prosecutors need to prove, to the criminal standard, that both the taxpayer and the associated person committed an offence.
 Like the corporate offence under the BA 2010, the CFA 2017 provides companies with a defence where they can show that they had in place 'reasonable procedures' to prevent the offending.

 ii International cooperation